HIPAA certification

 Job seekers and students

-Pick the fastest path when you need one certificate tied to your name
+Pick the fastest path when you need a certificate tied to your name

-The useful outcome is a dated completion record you can retrieve during hiring, onboarding, or placement review without overstating what the certificate represents.
+You want a dated completion record you can show during hiring, onboarding, or placement review, without overstating what the certificate represents.

 Clinic and practice teams

-Choose admin visibility when multiple employees need HIPAA certification
+Pick admin visibility when multiple employees need certification

-Managers usually need assignment control, renewal visibility, and one place to confirm who completed training instead of chasing individual PDF attachments.
+Managers need assignment control, renewal reminders, and one place to confirm who finished training, instead of hunting for PDF attachments.

 Vendors and business associates